bmerle/wst3/README.md

-# Deformation geometry for materials scientists and mechanical engineers (Stress Tensor Analysis, Anisotropic Young's Modulus, Schmid Factor, Taylor Factor)
+# Deformation Geometry Toolbox for Materials Scientists & Engineers: Stress Tensor, Anisotropic Young's Modulus, Schmid Factor, Taylor Factor

 This repository was in initially developped for a materials science lecture at Kassel University.